WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \section{Our Approach: \wsm}

-We propose a weakly supervised model, \wsm\footnote{\wsm\ stands for {\bf\uline{W}}e{\bf \uline{A}}kly supe{\bf\uline{R}}vised {\bf \uline{M}}ath solver.}, for solving the math word problem using only the answer as supervision.
-We employ a two-step cascaded approach for solving the given task.
-For the first step, we propose a model that predicts the equation given a problem text and answer.
-This model uses reinforcement learning to search the space of possible equations given the question and the correct answer only.
-It consists of a two layer bidirectional GRU~\cite{cho-etal-2014-learning} encoder and a decoder network with fully connected units (described in Section~\ref{decoder}).
-We call this model \wsm.
-Using this model, we create a noisy equation-annotated dataset.
+We propose a weakly supervised model, \wsm{}, for solving the MWP using only the answer for supervision.
+It is a two-step cascaded approach for weakly supervised MWP solving.
+For the first step, we propose a model that predicts the equation, given a problem text and answer.
+This model uses reinforcement learning to search the space of possible equations, given the question and the correct answer only.
+The answer acts as the goal of the agent and the search is terminated either when the answer is reached or when the equation length exceeds a pre-defined length (this is required, else the search space would be infinitely large).
+The model is designed to be a two layer bidirectional GRU~\citep{cho-etal-2014-learning} encoder and a decoder network with fully connected units (described in Section~\ref{decoder}).
+We refer to this model as \wsm.
+Note that this model requires an answer to determine when to stop exploring.
+Since we ultimately want a model which should only take the problem statement as input and generate the answer (by generating the correct equation), this model alone is insufficient for evaluation.
+Using this model, we create a noisy equation-annotated dataset from the weakly annotated training dataset (the training dataset has answers since it is weakly supervised).
 We use only those instances to create the dataset for which the equation generated by the model yields the correct answer.
-Note that the equations are noisy as there is no guarantee that the generated equation will be the shortest or even correct.
-In the second step we use this noisy data to train a supervised model.
+Note that the equations are noisy, since there is no guarantee that the generated equation will be the shortest or even correct.
+In the second step, we use this noisy data for supervised training of a state-of-the-art model.
+The trained supervised model is finally used for evaluation.
+For simplicity, we provide a summary of notations in Section 1 in supplementary.